telerik/xaml-docs/controls/radpropertygrid/features/typeconverter-support.md

 {{endregion}}

-## Display a predefined list of values for a property with TypeConverter
+## Display a Predefined List of Values for a Property with TypeConverter

 As of __R1 2017__, the TypeConverter mechanism of RadPropertyGrid provides support for a standard set of values that can be picked from a predefined list.
 This can be done through overriding the __GetStandardValuesSupported__ method.